 Publish from files in the portal

-When you publish from files in the portal, the services for the resultant layers always run on the portal's hosting server.
+When you publish from files in the portal, the services for the resultant layers always run on the hosting server.

 The following table lists the files you can upload, the hosted web layers you publish from them, and where the layer's data resides: